JozsefG/salt-node-docker-cluster/README.md

 #### Description

-    For a quick example of states, we'll double check nodejs (and deps) installed into the container during our docker image build.
+    For a quick example of states, we'll double check nodejs (and deps) installed into the container during our docker image build, and run a node httpd app on port 3000.

     This project includes a srv folder that is copied to /srv on the master.
     Please see these files for config details.

+    Also note, /srv/salt/node/src is synced by salt master for this demonstration, so create the src folder and put an app.js that runs on port 3000 or takes PORT from env.

+    We are essentially telling salt-master to inject the node minion running in a docker container on minion-01 with a nodejs httpd based webapp that runs on port 3000.
+Once the highstate is complete, the container must be restarted for supervisord to pick up the new config

 ##### Cmds